marekbrze/categorized-raycast-extensions/README.md

 [Todo List](https://www.raycast.com/maggie/todo-list) by maggie - Manage your todo list quickly by adding items and marking items as completed.

-[Todoist](https://www.raycast.com/thomaslombart/todoist) by thomaslombart - Check your Todoist tasks and quickly create new ones
+[Todoist](https://www.raycast.com/doist/todoist) by doist - Check your Todoist tasks and quickly create new ones

 [Toggl Track](https://www.raycast.com/franzwilhelm/toggl-track) by franzwilhelm - Start and stop time entries with Toggl Track